andrerferrer/timezones_javascript/README.md

 If someone is in Berlin, their offset is +1.

-Hence, if the time in Rio is 12h, the time in Berlin will be that plus the difference of the timezones: `12 + 4 = 16`.
+Hence, if the time in Rio is 12h, the time in Berlin will be that plus the difference of the offsets: `12 + 4 = 16`.

 The API, nonetheless, will give us that number in EPOCH -> https://en.wikipedia.org/wiki/Unix_time